ROCm/rocm-install-on-linux/docs/reference/system-requirements.rst

 ⚠️: **Deprecated** - The current ROCm release has limited support for this hardware.
 Existing features and capabilities are maintained, but no new features or optimizations will be added.
 A future ROCm release will remove support.

 ❌: **Unsupported** - The current ROCm release does not support this hardware.
-The HIP runtime can continue to work, but prebuilt ROCm libraries are not officially supported and will cause runtime errors.
+The HIP runtime might continue to run applications for an unsupported GPU, but prebuilt ROCm libraries are not officially supported and will cause runtime errors.

 .. important::
   Systems with multiple GPUs may require ``iommu=pt`` to be set at boot time to prevent application hangs, as described in :doc:`Troubleshooting - Issue #5 <../how-to/native-install/install-faq>`